FAQ for Faculty

 - How can faculty assist students in finding internships?

-- How does Cooperative Education and Internship affect student status?
+- How does an Internship affect student status?

-- How does Cooperative Education and Internship fit in a student's NDSU schedule?
+- How does an Internship fit in a student's NDSU schedule?

-- How do students register for Cooperative Education and Internship credits?
+- How do students register for Internship credits?

 - How many credits will students earn?